gighive/gighive/docs/README.md

 This project is designed to be portable, easy to deploy, and suitable for local development or cloud environments (Azure supported out of the box).

+---

+REQUIREMENTS
+- Tested on Ubuntu 22.04, so the requirements are **any flavor of Ubuntu 22.04 or Pop-OS, installed on bare metal.**
+- Your choice of virtualbox, Azure or bare metal deployment targets for the vm and containerized environment.

 ## Architecture

 <a href="images/architecture.png" target="_blank">